Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 “I’ll tell you that later.
 You please complete the remaining part of the story.”
 Ramanathan told him.

 But the writer had lost his interest in telling the remaining story.
 He asked Ramanathan to join for dinner.
 After their meals, both of them were sitting in the room upstairs where they were sitting a while ago.
-While chewing the betal leaves, Mr Parthasarathy was peeping out of the window frequently, looking for something on the street.
-They were talking about sundry matters.
+While chewing the betal leaves, Mr Parthasarathy was peeking out of the window frequently, ostensibly looking for something on the street.
+They were talking sundry matters.
 When Ramanathan told him the requirement of a house, the writer asked him, “Why?
 What is the problem with the present house?”

 Parthasarathy became angry with those servant maids.
 “Almost all the servant maids are same in their attitude.
 Everyone wants to have comforts in life without working.
-Their time also passes like this.”
-When Ramanathan was busy telling his story, Parthasarathy intervened, and told him, “Look over there!
-A woman is getting down from the rickshaw.
-Isn’t she?
-She is the one”.
+It is how they want to be.”

-As he peeped out, looked at her and was not surprised.
+As he peeked out, looked at her and was not surprised.
 He was happy to know what he presumed had turned out to be correct.
 He looked at intently under the light of lamp post.
 ‘Yes…it is she..’

 Ramanathan intervened, told him, “Why do you whimper unnecessarily?
 Let her go wherever she wants.
 You just reply to what I am asking you.
 Will you find out a suitable house for me or tear this novel into pieces?
-Even if you do any one of these, I will never forget that help.
+Even if you do any one of these, I will never forget that help.”

 ***End***

-Translated from Tamil by K. Saravanan.
+Translated from Tamil by Saravanan Karmegam

 Source: Ku.
 Alagrisamy’s short story “ Puratchi Ezhuthalarin Kathanayaki”